MikaalSky/CJSKA/README.md

 Yet another version of the Contest Judging System for Khan Academy.

 ## Why?
 The old one had a lot of things that we didn't like, or just couldn't do what we wanted to do with those resourced.
-It made more sense just to start fresh and that's what we're doing.
+It made more sense just to start fresh, so that's what we're up to on this repo.
 This is CJSKA 3.0!
 (In Development...!)

 ## The Team
 Without these people, this project would be nothing.